Katie Ledecky swims to AP Female Athlete of the Year honors

 In moving cross-country from her home in Bethesda, Maryland, to attend college in California, Ledecky left behind longtime coach Bruce Gemmell.
 But like some of those old summer league teammates, Ledecky has stayed in touch.
 She trains with Gemmell when she returns to visit her family.

-She was a star to them in 2012 but a little-known 15-year-old to the rest of the world when she won the 800-meter freestyle in world-record time in London.
+She was a star to them in 2012 but a little-known 15-year-old to the rest of the world when she won the 800-meter freestyle in American-record time in London.

 In 2013, Ledecky won four golds at the worlds in Barcelona, setting a pair of world records.
 Two years later in Kazan, she swept every freestyle from 200 to 1,500 meters, setting two more world records.
 Another two world records fell last year in Rio.

-Note: This story has been corrected to show that Ledecky’s record in the 800-meter freestyle at the London Olympics was for an American.